hughwin/personal/README.md

 # Personal website rewritten in React

 As a challenge, I rewrote my [personal website](https://hughwin.github.io/) with React to test my learning.
+It's also now hosted using Amazon Web Services.

 # Getting Started with Create React App